SAP-samples/teched2024-XP280/exercises/ex0/README.md

 ## Exporting environment variables

 The last step in the setup is the export of the environment variables that are required to authenticate against the Terraform provider for SAP BTP.
-Fo that export the following environment variables:
+Export the following environment variables:

 - Windows: